timescale/docs/use-timescale/ha-replicas/high-availability.md

 # High availability

-All Timescale services come with a rapid recovery feature enabled by default.
-Rapid recovery ensures that all services experience minimal downtime and data loss in the most common failure scenarios and during maintenance.
+To ensure that all <Variable name="SERVICE_LONG" /> have minimum downtown and data loss in the most common failure scenarios and during maintenance, rapid recovery is enabled by default.

 For services with very low tolerance for downtime, Timescale offers high availability (HA) replicas.

 HA replicas significantly reduce the risk of downtime and data loss due to failures, and allow a service to avoid downtime for routine maintenance.
 This section covers how each of these work to help you make an informed decision about which is right for your service.